CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Pizza Huts locations in Honolulu

-Next, we will get all Pizza Hut restaurants in Honolulu.
-For that, we use [OpenStreetMaps's Planet Nodes dataset](https://carto.com/spatial-data-catalog/browser/dataset/osm_nodes_74461e34/), available through CARTO's Data Observatory.
+Next, we will find all Pizza Hut restaurants in Honolulu using [OpenStreetMaps's Planet Nodes dataset](https://carto.com/spatial-data-catalog/browser/dataset/osm_nodes_74461e34/), available through CARTO's Data Observatory.
 An extract of this table containing only the Points of Interest in Honolulu can be found in `cartobq.docs.honolulu_planet_nodes`.

 ```sql
 DECLARE honolulu_buffer GEOGRAPHY;